Skip to main content Skip to footer

 As a children's nurse you are a highly skilled professional who has responsibility for the decisions you make within your role.

-• developing strong relationships with children, young people and their families and carers
+• develop strong relationships with children, young people and their families and carers

-• carrying out physical examinations and clinical assessments
+• carry out physical examinations and clinical assessments

-• monitoring the child or young person’s health and wellbeing
+• monitor the child or young person’s health and wellbeing

-• keeping accurate records of assessment and care
+• keep accurate records of assessment and care

-• supporting parents and carers who have an ill child in hospital or at home
+• support parents and carers who have an ill child in hospital or at home

 As well as being caring, empathetic and compassionate, you'll need the following skills: